dpinela/HollowKnight.RandomizerMod/README.md

 - Item placements are currently not validated for feasibility.
 In theory, they should be correct as they are placed, but if there are bugs an impossible seed may be generated
 - If you have an issue with Grimmchild not spawning for Grimm, then quitting out will quit without saving, potentially losing recent items.
 So, make sure to use Benchwarp to make Grimmchild appear before trying to fight Grimm.
 - In the future, I will hopefully store all items on the server and use that to restore players when joining
+- Currently, grubs and essence aren't properly shown on the helper log
+- There is no indicator in-game if you disconnect from the server.
+I plan to hopefully add better UI for managing and surfacing server connections